MaterializeInc/homebrew-materialize/CONTRIBUTING.md

 Note that your API key is not the same as your account password.
 It can be found via [these instructions][bintray-api-key].

-Then, run the `bump-version` script for the new version:
+Then, run the `bump-version` script for the new version (version does not include the leading `v` in our tags):

 ```shell
 $ bin/bump-version VERSION